 Create and manage dataset warehouse views

-Warehouse views are virtual tables in Snowflake and BigQuery that you can query using Sigma or any other application in your data ecosystem.
+Warehouse views are virtual tables in your data platform that you can query using Sigma or any other application in your data ecosystem.
 Create warehouse views based on the data you model in Sigma to simplify queries and retrieve relevant and up-to-date datasets directly from your database.

 System requirements

-To utilize dataset warehouse views, your organization must configure a Snowflake or BigQuery connection with write access enabled.
+To utilize dataset warehouse views, your organization must have write access enabled for the connection.

 About dataset warehouse views

-When write access is enabled for your Snowflake or BigQuery connection, Sigma automatically creates a warehouse view for any dataset using the connection's data.
+When write access is enabled for your supported connection, Sigma automatically creates a warehouse view for any dataset using the connection's data.
 Instead of storing the dataset as a database table, a warehouse view saves a SQL statement that expresses specific query logic defined by the dataset.

-When Sigma creates a warehouse view, it establishes a live link between the CDW/DBMS and Sigma.
+When Sigma creates a warehouse view, it establishes a live link between the data platform and Sigma.
 The view references the dataset as the source of truth and automatically updates to reflect the most recent version of the data.

 Dataset warehouse views vs. materializations